Hervian/safety-mirror/README.md

 ## Usage
 ### Java 9+ setup guide...
-This project is built with JDK9 and is modularized in that in contains a module-info.java file.
+This project is built with JDK9 and is modularized in that in contains a *module-info.java* file.
-The module's name is safety.mirror.
+The module's name is `safety.mirror`.

-### Overview of features
+### Cheat sheet of features
 * [Fun and friends](#fun-and-friends-no-more-functional-interfaces): `Fun.With0Params<String> myFunctionField = "   hello world   "::trim;`
 * [Delegates in Java!](#delegates-in-java)